Great Construction: Role of Yuriy Holyk

 Yuriy Holyk, the coordinator of the Great Construction program, played a key role in its implementation.
 Holyk is a former advisor to Valentyn Reznichenko, the head of the Dnipropetrovsk Regional State Administration.
 He coordinated the program’s information support and participated in the allocation of contracts.
 However, his involvement in the project was marred by numerous corruption scandals and investigative reports.

 In 2022, investigative journalists reported that Budinvest Engineering, a company co-owned by Reznichenko’s close friend, received billion-hryvnia contracts for road repairs under the program.
 Following these reports, the National Anti-Corruption Bureau of Ukraine (NABU) conducted searches of Holyk’s properties in connection with suspicions of corruption schemes.
 Investigators also discovered text messages on Holyk’s phone with a contractor who had received over 4 billion UAH in state contracts.
 These messages revealed coordination of actions between Holyk and the contractor, including discussions about obtaining subsidies and the progress of construction work.

-Despite having no official position, journalists documented Holyk’s regular visits to the Office of the President of Ukraine, suggesting his informal influence within government structures.

 Criticism

 The Great Construction program has faced criticism from journalists as a media-driven PR campaign for President Volodymyr Zelenskyy, due to the absence of any official government document listing the projects or the conditions for participation in the program.
 Additionally, many of the Great Construction projects were actually completed before the program officially started, but were reopened under the branding of the government initiative.

 During 2020, approximately 4,000 km of roads were built within the framework of the Great Construction program at a cost of 120 billion UAH.
 However, in 2018, 3,800 km of roads were built for 40 billion UAH, meaning the construction costs have tripled.
-Due to this, the program has often been nicknamed the Great Theft (Velyke Kradivnytstvo).
+Due to this, the program has sometimes been nicknamed the Great Theft (Velyke Kradivnytstvo).
 In 2020, law enforcement agencies identified 429 criminal offenses related to works carried out under the Great Construction program.

-Furthermore, the Office of the President of Ukraine and local authorities have used the program’s implementation for self-promotion.
-Advertising signs were installed at construction sites, and several Ukrainian politicians used the "Great Construction" branding on their social media profiles.
-The ruling party, Servant of the People, promoted itself by leveraging the Great Construction program ahead of the 2020 local elections.

 Critics also point to allegations of cartel collusion, as six companies won a large share of the tenders, holding about 67% of all orders from the Ukravtodor in 2020.
 One of the program’s critics was Ihor Umanskyi, advisor to the head of the President’s Office and former Minister of Finance of Ukraine, who spoke about cartel misuse of funds allocated for road construction, which were originally transferred from the COVID-19 response fund.